Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 What Are Grandparents Rights In Australia?

-The Family Law Act 1975 does not refer to rights of any person, including the parents of the child, to maintain a relationship with the child.
+The Family Law Act 1975 does not refer to rights of any person.
+This includes the parents of the child, to maintain a relationship with the child.

 Instead, the paramount consideration, as stated by the Act, is the best interests of the child.
 The legislation defines the primary considerations in determining the best interests of the child to be: –